The Scrum At Scale® Guide

 The goals of Backlog Prioritization are to:

-- reflect value creation, risk mitigation and internal dependencies in
+reflect value creation, risk mitigation and internal dependencies in ordering of the backlog.

 The goals of Backlog Decomposition & Refinement are to: